2013 Salford City Reds season

 The Salford City Reds played in Super League XVIII during the 2013 season.
 This was the 18th season of the Super League era.

-Prior to the season the club looked to be folding until Marwan Koukash took over in January 2013.
+Prior to the season the club looked to be folding until Marwan Koukash took it over from John Wilkinson in January 2013.

 Reds' first game of the 2013 Super League was a 0-42 home defeat by Wigan Warriors.